'Gi Joes are not real American Heroes, 'Forgotten Heroes' are!!!'

 |

-say that your concept of American's helping Russians is far ahead of its time.
-Who
+your concept of American's helping Russians is far ahead of its time.
+Who would have

-would have known then the the United States and our former adversaries could be friends
+known then the the United States and our former adversaries could be friends and

-and work together for world peace.
-William Smith's performance of a Russian officer
+work together for world peace.
+William Smith's performance of a Russian officer is

 Soviet Union.
 The actors who portray the "Forgotten Heroes" show that young